Register 402 Seats Remaining

 Annette Gordon-Reed is a New York Times–bestselling historian and the Carl M. Loeb University Professor at Harvard University.
 Her books include "The Hemingses of Monticello: An American Family," which won the Pulitzer Prize and National Book Award, "Thomas Jefferson and Sally Hemings: An American Controversy," and (with Peter S. Onuf) "Most Blessed of the Patriarchs: Thomas Jefferson and the Empire of the Imagination."

-Presented in partnership with Princeton University Press, Nassau Presbyterian Church, Labyrinth Books, and Princeton Theological Seminary with support from Historical Society of Princeton, Morven Museum & Garden, Paul Robeson House of Princeton, and Princeton University's Department of African American Studies and GradFutures Professional Development Program.
+Campus and Community Partners: Princeton University Humanities Council, Princeton Theological Seminary, Historical Society of Princeton, Morven Museum & Garden, Paul Robeson House of Princeton, Department of African American Studies and GradFutures Professional Development Program.

 Public Humanities programs are presented with support from the National Endowment for the Humanities: Any views, findings, conclusions or recommendations expressed in this programming do not necessarily represent those of the National Endowment for the Humanities.